eric-bezant/bezant-chaincode-samples-go/simple/README.md

 # `Go Chaincode` simple code
-This tutorial will explain how to write `Hyperledger Fabric` chain code based on `Go`
+This guide will walk you through to write `Hyperledger Fabric` chaincode based on `Go`

 # Environment
 + `Go`
 + `Hyperledger Fabric`

-# `Chaincode` development example
+# `Chaincode` Development Example
-Writing your own chain code requires an understanding of the `Fabric` platform, `Go`.
-An application is a basic example chain code that creates assets (key-value pairs) on a ledger.
+Writing your own chain code requires an understanding of the `Fabric` platform and also`Go`.
+An application is a basic example chaincode that creates assets (key-value pairs) on a ledger.

-## Download code
+## Download Code
 ```sh
 $ git clone https://github.com/bezant-developers/bezant-chaincode-samples-go.git
 ```